tnichols217/notes/APArt/Piece Descriptions.md

 ## Dimensions

 ## Materials
-1. MINIMALIST MELODIES - Blender 3D, nested curve workflow for strings, subserf workflow for others
+1. THE KEY TO SIMPLICITY - Blender 3D, nested curve workflow for strings, subserf workflow for others
 2.

 ## Processes